 Many North Korean believers face arbitrary detention, sometimes for life

-Of the 300,000 believers in North Korea, nearly one-quarter are in prison for their faith.
+Of the 300,000 believers in North Korea, nearly one-quarter are in prison because of their faith.

 When the North Korean authorities find prohibited religious materials or suspect a person of being a practicing Christian, that person is sent immediately to prison.
 This prison will include interrogations under torture and solitary confinement.
 Secret believers will be asked repeatedly about any suspected religious activity and religious material found.
 Many hide their faith; those who confess to be followers of Jesus will be sent to the kwansilo, the notorious North Korean political prison camps.

 Even those who manage to hide their faith from the authorities are not immediately freed.
-Those found by a judge to be “not guilty” of being a Christian will be sent to a re-education camp for a period of years.
+Those found by a judge to be “not guilty” of being a Christian will be sent to a re-education camps.
 These camps “re-educate” their residents through hard labor of 12 hours per day, malnutrition, poor sanitation, and dehumanizing living conditions.
 On the way to the re-education camp, the government will require the prisoner to be divorced by his or her spouse, leaving the prisoner alone and totally isolated.
 After a number of years, these prisoners have the opportunity to be released.

 Secret churches exist even in these re-education camps, as prisoners struggle to follow Jesus even in these horrible conditions.
-Even there, God is at work.
+Even there, God is at work helping many follow Jesus in North Korea.

 Most of those found “guilty” of being practicing Christians will never be seen again.
-They are sent to one of North Korea’s kwansilo, maximum security political prison camps where imprisonment is for life under horrific and brutal conditions.
+The regime sends them to one of North Korea’s kwansilo because of their faith.
+Kwansilos are maximum security political prison camps where imprisonment is for life under horrific and brutal conditions because violators have gone agains the regime.
 Physical abuse and sexual assault by prison guards are routine, a result of the unchecked power held by prison guards.
-Death from summary executions and torture are everyday occurrences, as are death from starvation, disease from poor sanitation, and forced labor.
+Death from summary executions and torture are everyday occurrences.
+Death from starvation, disease from poor sanitation, and forced labor are common.

-Even in the kwansilo, believers gather in secret churches, holding on to their faith even as many know they will never be released.
+Even in the kwansilo, believers in secret churches, holding on to their faith even as the regime may never release them.
 God strengthens and upholds these believers as they seek to live faithfully for God.

 Prayer and advocacy